Symptoms and Signs of Stoner Stomach

 icon

 Though marijuana is considered safe for most people, it can cause you to get sick.
-Along with CHS, you can have an allergy that leads to respiratory issues or an allergic reaction, stomach upset, nausea, and vomiting from overconsumption, or psychological symptoms like anxiety or panic attacks.
+Along with CHS, you can have an allergy that leads to respiratory issues or an allergic reaction, stomach upset, nausea, vomiting from overconsumption, or psychological symptoms like anxiety or panic attacks.

-In rare cases, marijuana can make you sick not from the marijuana itself, but due to contamination from pesticides, heavy metals, or mold.
+In rare cases, marijuana can make you sick, not from the marijuana itself but due to contamination from pesticides, heavy metals, or mold.
 Depending on the nature of the contaminant, you can have serious health effects.

 03